-Weeds were sprayed with knockdown herbicides on two occasions to facilitate the flow of irrigation water through the Block and to reduce the fire hazard.
+Weeds were sprayed with knockdown herbicides on three occasions and slashed on one occasion to facilitate the flow of irrigation water through the Blocks and to reduce the fire hazard.

-The maintenance of plantation infrastructure continued on an "as needed" basis.
+The maintenance of plantation infrastructures continued on an "as needed" basis.
 Water supply channels and drains were periodically cleared of silt and access tracks within the plantations were maintained in a trafficable condition.
-All infrastructure was kept free of weeds by an occasional herbicide spray.
+All infrastructures were kept free of weeds by an occasional herbicide spray.